abdulrasheed-a/Login-Automation/README.md

 # Login-Automation

-# Automatic login for FB and Twitter
+# Automatic login for FB, Twitter and Instagram

-AutoLogi is an Automatic login tool for logging into Facebook and Twitter accounts.
+AutoLogi is an Automatic login tool for logging into Facebook, Twitter and Instagram accounts.

 ->Before using this tool make sure you have downloaded the appropriate web driver of the browser.